Empirical Bayes learning from selectively reported confidence intervals: Methodology: EB inference with selective tilting

-\begin{rema}[Selective tilting beyond the folded normal] While our notation is developed for the folded normal, the selective-tilting equivalence is not restricted to this model.
-In Supplement~\ref{sec:butterlies}, we construct confidence intervals for the posterior mean in a zero-truncated Poisson example (Corbet’s butterflies \citep{fisher1943relation}, also analyzed in~\citet{efron2019bayes}), demonstrating that the same tilting map applies outside the normal setting. \end{rema} \begin{rema}[Selective tilting for other EB approaches] Although we have explained how selective tilting enables us to use the methods of IW, the idea is applicable more broadly.
-As one example, it is by now well-understood how to compute the nonparametric maximum likelihood estimator (NPMLE) in the EB model~\eqref{eq:eb_model} using methods from convex optimization~\citep{koenker2014convex}.
-If instead we seek to compute the NPMLE under model~\eqref{eq:end_truncation}, then selective tilting permits us to compute the NPMLE under model~\eqref{eq:per_unit_truncation}, and to then untilt back.
-For the zero-truncated Poisson problem, this approach has been suggested by~\citet{bohning2006equivalence} and it has also been suggested (without details) by~\citet[Section 2]{greenshtein2022generalized} in a model involving post-stratification. \end{rema}
+\begin{rema}[Selective tilting for other EB approaches] Although we have explained how selective tilting enables us to use the methods of IW, the idea applies more broadly.
+For example, the nonparametric maximum likelihood estimator (NPMLE) in the EB model~\eqref{eq:eb_model} can be computed via convex optimization~\citep{koenker2014convex}.
+If instead we seek to compute the NPMLE under model~\eqref{eq:end_truncation}, then selective tilting permits us to compute the NPMLE under model~\eqref{eq:per_unit_truncation}, and to then untilt.
+For the zero-truncated Poisson problem, this approach has been suggested by~\citet{bohning2006equivalence} and, without details, by~\citet[Section 2]{greenshtein2022generalized} in a model involving post-stratification. \end{rema}